Explore our suite of self-care tools and resources to help you better understand and manage your mental health.

 Some research has found that people tend to consume more calories and carbohydrates when they are sleep deprived.

-Sleep deficiency has been shown to lead to worsened immune function.
+Sleep deficiency has been shown to lead to poorer immune function.

 A sleep disorder is characterised by a disruptive sleep pattern that may include any of the following: